Ready to cause some disruption?

 TRANSFER APPLICANTS are welcome to apply with the understanding that the Academy curriculum is cohort-based and requires a full four years to complete at USC.
 While your completed coursework will be taken into account, there is no guarantee it will be credited toward Academy requirements.
 For example, if you are a sophomore, you may not be able to transfer to the Academy with sophomore standing.
 Credit and standing will be considered on a case-by-case basis.

-Submit your Common Application and USC Supplement online at www.commonapp.org.
+Submit your Common Application and USC Writing Supplement online at www.commonapp.org.
 Please select "IYA: Arts, Technology and the Business of Innovation B.S." as your first-choice major.
 For detailed information, please visit USC Undergraduate Admission Transfer website.

-In addition to the proposal video and creative portfolio or evidence of cross-disciplinary versatility described below, all internal USC transfer applicants must also submit a response to the following essay prompt in 600 words or less.
+In addition to the proposal video and creative portfolio or evidence of cross-disciplinary thinking described below, all internal USC transfer applicants must also submit a response to the following essay prompt in 600 words or less.

 Follow the instructions for uploading the required essay here.